DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 A significant portion of DevOps work involves creating and maintaining documentation.
 This includes runbooks for incident response, architectural diagrams, deployment procedures, and knowledge bases that help team members understand complex systems.

 DevOps engineers also spend time mentoring developers on best practices, conducting training sessions on new tools, and sharing knowledge across teams.
-The goal is to spread DevOps principles throughout the organisation rather than creating bottlenecks.
+The goal is to spread DevOps principles throughout the organization rather than creating bottlenecks.

 Challenges and Frustrations in DevOps Roles